-Prior models: A manual reset. switch was part of circuit board.
+Reset Switch: Part of Circuit Board, manual reset.
 Lights up when unit shuts off from: ice discharge chute being overfilled (opening the microswitch at the top of the chute); low or high pressure switches opening.
-Not used after July, 1990.

-COMPONENT DESCRIPTION
+FM2400 COMPONENT DESCRIPTION

 Evaporator: A refrigerated vertical tube filled with water and containing a water seal and auger.